darth-kermit/blue-green-demo/README.md

 ### iv.
 Utilize your deployment strategy to execute a blue/green deploy of test application v2

+Now I need to turn my running sample app into an actual service so that I can conduct the blue/green deployment of version 0.0.2.
+I created an Application Loadbalancer, listener, and a placeholder target group. of the running tasks.
+Next I created an ECS service and configured it to use the task definition from objective i, and added new target groups to the loadbalancer for the blue/green deployment.
+I set the number of running tasks for the service to 1.
+I then verified that the service was up and running and that I could reach it successfully at the loadbalancer url/version endpoint.
+This service is running in my "blue" target group.

+I also configure the ECS service to use AWS CodeDeploy to perform a blue/green deployment when the service is updated.
+I specify that I want an all-at-once deployment, instead of a canary, so that my script can see the clear shift from version 0.0.1 to 0.0.2.

+Finally I trigger my blue/green deployment by updating the task definition used by the service to one which uses the image for application version 2.
+CodeDeploy then begins spinning up a new task using version 2, adds it to my "green" target group, performs the healthcheck, then performs the zero downtime cutover.
+After traffic is routed to my second target group, it begins to spin down the "blue" target group and the "green" becomes the new "blue."

 ### v Capture the output of your test client to show that no requests failed and the version being returned from the sample application changed

-After updating the task definition on the ECS service, I start my script which begins curling the application endpoint.
+While the blue-green deployment is occuring on my ECS service, I start my script which begins curling the application endpoint.
 Once the deployment finishes I can look through the output of the text file and find the first call which returns the version as "0.0.2".
-Finally, I can check the call before it and make sure it correctly returned version "0.0.1" and not any errors.
+Then, I can check the call before it and verify that it correctly returned version "0.0.1" without error during the deployment.

 ## Project Demo Screencast with AWS Components